rosaforrestiana/five_programs_built_from_bash_script/README.md

 To search for the location of the bash, enter which bash in the terminal.

-The return is usr/bin/bash whcih is the absolute path to the bash interpreter.
+The return is usr/bin/bash which is the absolute path to the bash interpreter.

-When the script is run by executing ./file_name.sh in the terminal, the default is bash instead of sh.
+When the script is run by executing ./file_name.sh in the terminal, the default will be bash instead of sh.

-To list the files inside the project folder, enter ls -l in the terminal
+To list the files inside the project folder, enter ls -l in the terminal; long list

 Create VARIABLE_NAME=VALUE in the file editor.

-The value is enclosed with a double quotation mark.
+Enclose the value with double quotation marks.

-Enter read command.
-For example read VARIABLE_NAME.
+Enter read command VARIABLE_NAME.

-To use the function, key in echo $VARIABLE_NAME
+To activate the variable, key in echo $VARIABLE_NAME in the terminal

-To enter a title in the file editor.

-Key in the code below which will set a space in between the title; above and below
+To enter a title in the file editor, key in the code below which will set a space in between the title; above and below

  echo -e \n~~ script_title ~~\n

-To enter a sentence with and empty line at the beginning
+To enter a sentence with and empty line at the beginning, leave out \n at the end of the sentence or text.

   echo -e "\n<text>"